alecdibble/nama/README.md

      Runs your alias
        Example: a utils echo_info

+nac [namespace] [alias]
+     Runs your alias in the current console
+     Lets commands like cd work correctly

+     Note: autocomplete work intermittently for commands
+     in this mode

 na rm [namespace] [alias]
 na delete [namespace] [alias]
      Deletes an alias in a namespace